Introduction

 In the image below, the button component is only shown if the User's role is Admin.

-Conditional add, edit & delete
+Conditional add, edit, and delete

-To apply conditions to a collection, click on the Collection component and go to the 'Actions' tab in its settings.
-You can enable or disable add/edit/delete, as well as adding conditions beneath each one.
+Allowing users to add, edit, and delete records can be powerful, but you'll almost certainly want to restrict this to only certain items or to certain users.
+To apply conditions to a collection, click on the Collection component and go to the Actions tab in its settings.
+You can enable or disable add/edit/delete, and you can also add custom conditions for each one.

 You could set conditions like:

-- Only allow adding items if the total number of items is below 100
+• Only allow adding items if the total number of items is below 100

-- Only allow a user to add items if they are an Admin
+• Only allow a user to add items if they are an Admin

 User Profile

-If you've configured a User Profile table for your project, the data related to the currently logged in user is available to use for conditions.
+If you've configured a User Profile table for your app, the data related to the user who's currently logged in is available to use for conditions.
+You can use this in many ways to create a custom experienced based on the User Profile, but particularly when hiding tabs.
+To set conditions on a tab's visibility, you can only use values in the User Profile.